schmidt73/coolc-clj/README.md

 # COOL Compiler in Clojure

-COOL is an object oriented programming language with a static that is *almost* a subset of Java.
+COOL is an object oriented programming language with a static typing system that is *almost* a subset of Java.
 The compiler written here is inspired by the [Stanford Compilers Course](https://lagunita.stanford.edu/courses/Engineering/Compilers/Fall2014/course/) which builds a COOL compiler from scratch.